Sard Verbinnen London partners exit firm

 Partners Michael Henson, a seven-year veteran, and Jonathan Doorley, an 11-year veteran, left the firm in July.
 The pair co-led the London office.

-Doorley led the agency’s work on Bayer’s $66 billion pending acquisition of Monsanto, while Henson handled work on the British American Tobacco-Reynolds deal.
+Doorley was part of the team on Bayer’s $66 billion pending acquisition of Monsanto, while Henson handled work on the British American Tobacco-Reynolds deal.

 "Sard Verbinnen is 100% committed to being in London and Europe," an agency spokesperson said.
 "We appreciate Jonathan and Michael’s contributions in launching the new office and wish them well.
 Our team continues to serve clients from London, and we expect to have significantly expanded capabilities there in the near future."

-Note: This story was updated on August 3 to correct Doorley's role on the Bayer-Monsanto deal.